Transcript below of: Ankle pain in half lotus: How to evolve half lotus pose without pain

 This month’s question comes from Daphne.
-“Hi David.
-I’m a yoga teacher and I have a student who gets a lot of pain on the top external part of her ankle in ardha badha padma paschimattanasana and marichyasana B as soon as she folds over.
+“Hi, David.
+I’m a yoga teacher and I have a student who gets a lot of pain on the top external part of her ankle in ardha baddha padma paschimottanasana and marichyasana B as soon as she folds over.
 That pain can persist for a few days if she tries to point the foot.
-If she sits in Ardha padmasana, she does not experience that kind of pain.
+If she sits in ardha padmasana, she does not experience that kind of pain.
 Would you have any advice to give me and her?
 Many thanks in advance.”

 Good question Daphne.
 The question about ankle pain in half lotus is not an uncommon question either.
-I think there’s kind of two ways to look at this or two approaches to go after.
+I think there are kind of two ways to look at this or two approaches to go after.
 One is the technique itself.